tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Schemas.md

     ![Demo](./images/schemamixin14.png)

-    Scroll down and hit Apply
+    Scroll down and click Apply

     ![Demo](./images/schemaapply.png)

-18. Next, We will be adding our final field to the 'orderDetails' object Click "+Add Field" next to this object
+18. Next, We will be adding our final field to the 'orderDetails' object Click "+ Add Field" next to this object

     <kbd><img src="./images/schemamixin15.png"  /></kdb>

-19. On the Field Properties panel to the right add the following
+19. In the Field properties panel on the right, add the following:
     - FieldName = orderType
     - Description = Order Type
     - Type = String